lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 .. image:: IMAP-SMTP.png

+To save how to connect to a server press the :guilabel:`Save` button.
 After entering this in you will be asked to check the certificate for your server and will need to select the :guilabel:`yes` for the first time.
 If you did not insert your password to be stored on your computer a dialog box will popup and you will need to input it.

 After you have set everything up a set of folders will appear on the left hand side.